SahilPurabiya/NextExoTransitVisibility/README.md

 - The timezone list is currently limited to a small set of common options plus UTC.
 - This is intended as a practical planning tool and should be cross-checked for precision-critical observations.

-## Future Improvements

-- Full baseline-window observability checks
-- Custom timezone input or automatic timezone detection for all locations
-- Support for loading targets from exoplanet catalogs
-- Export results as CSV or calendar events
-- Better mobile layout and input presets

 ## Live Site